Reference

 - NICE Technology Appraisal 1026.
 The 2024 NICE guidance on tirzepatide for managing overweight and obesity.
 Defines the BMI thresholds, comorbidity requirements, and ethnicity-adjusted thresholds for NHS access.

-- The phased rollout of NHS England Mounjaro access.
+- The first two published phases of NHS England Mounjaro access.
 Cohort 1 (BMI 40+, 4+ comorbidities) live since June 2025.
-Cohort 2 launches 23 June 2026.
-Cohort 3 expected April 2027.
+Cohort 2 (BMI 35 to 39.9, 4+ comorbidities) launches 23 June 2026.
+Later cohorts extend eligibility progressively over up to 12 years; criteria for phases beyond June 2026 have not yet been finalised by NHS England.

 - NHS Cohort 1